v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Enabled

 - **Internet Explorer internet zone launch applications and files in an iframe**:
-  This policy setting allows you to manage whether applications may be run and files may be downloaded from an IFRAME reference in the HTML of the pages in this zone.
+  This policy setting allows you to manage whether applications can run and if files can download from an IFRAME reference in the HTML of the pages in this zone.
 If you enable this policy setting, users can run applications and download files from IFRAMEs on the pages in this zone without user intervention.
 If you select Prompt in the drop-down box, users are queried to choose whether to run applications and download files from IFRAMEs on the pages in this zone.
-If you disable this policy setting, users are prevented from running applications and downloading files from IFRAMEs on the pages in this zone.
+If you disable this policy setting, users can't run applications and download files from IFRAMEs on the pages in this zone.
 If you don't configure this policy setting, users are queried to choose whether to run applications and download files from IFRAMEs on the pages in this zone.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067020)

   **Default**: Disable